 Board of Trustees: The Board of Trustees of the Corporation, and includes any Executive Committee or other committee authorized to act for such board.

-Bond and Interest Sinking Fund Account: The Bond and Interest Sinking Fund Account established pursuant to the Indenture.
+Bond and Interest Sinking Fund Account: The Bond and Interest Sinking Fund Account created under the Indenture.

 Bond Closing: The original issuance, sale and delivery of the Bonds.